MorsGames/wTimer/README.md

 - Added the [API Reference](https://github.com/MorsGames/WalrusTimer/wiki).

 v1.3.1 (02/10/2020):
-- Fixed a minor issue that would result with the library not working at all.
+- Fixed a minor issue that would result in the library not working at all.
 - Added "timer_system_get_tickrate".
 - Renamed "timer_get_pause" to "timer_get_paused".
 - Done some minor optimizations.